zick97/nn_project/README.md

 model will learn sub-optimal game strategies.
 I then decided to hard-code a simple strategy and make the RNN learn from it.
 Then, simulating thousands of different games, I let two RNNs play against each other to generate a large dataset, perhaps containing good patterns and "intelligent" moves, repeating the process multiple times.\
 \
 The **results** are found in the `main.ipynb` file.
 For coding details and model architectures, feel free to read (and use) every other file in the repository.
+Detailed code descriptions and instructions can be found in the files named after the `.py` files.